victorihemadu/Victor-Ihemadu/README.md

 -----------------

 A customer centric software developer with 2 years experience solving problems with technology in an agile environment.
 I helps companies and startups scale up by building robust scalable applications.
-- 🧠  I'm currently learning Angular
+- 🧠  I'm currently learning JavaScript
-- 🤝  I'm open to collaborating on Open Source projects involving Go.
+- 🤝  I'm open to collaborating on Open Source projects involving JavaScript.
-- 💬 Ask me about Go programming language
+- 💬 Ask me about Javascript
 - 🤔 I’m looking for help with Kubernetes
 * 🌍  I'm based in Lagos, Nigeria
 * ✉️  You can contact me at [victor.ihemadu@gmail.com](mailto:victor.ihemadu@gmail.com)